 Late Arrivals: If for any reason you arrive late for the session, I will still see you, but the session will terminate as per schedule, so you will not have a full 50-minute session.

-Contact details/and in-between sessions: Please keep me up to date with your contact details.
+Contact details/and in-between sessions: I will ask you to complete a Client Personal Details form.
+Please keep me up to date with your contact details.

 Please note: Emails/texts are not 100% confidential and are therefore better for non-confidential communication such as arranging appointments.